mactrem/com-tiles/README.md

 Europe tileset hosted on a AWS S3 standard storage with a disabled browser cache:
 [![COMTiles YouTube video](./assets/AwsS3.png)](https://www.youtube.com/watch?v=5StxZbfvMUw)

+### COMTiles archive vs directly hosting the map tiles
+**Advantages of COMTiles**
+- Loading up over 350 million tiles to a cloud storage for a planet scale vector tiles dataset is significantly more expensive because every tile upload has to be paid separately
+- Uploading a single large file is noticeably faster compared to uploading millions of individual files
+- A archive format which combines the metadata which describes the tileset and data into one file is more easy to handle
+- Saves storage because a (raster) tileset at global scale can have many repeated tiles (about 70 percent of the earth is water)
+- Tile requests can be batched to significantly reduce the number of requests

+**Advantages of directly hosting the map tiles**
+- For a tileset at global scale from zoom level 8 on at least one prefetch for a index fragment is needed for every zoom level up to 14 -> this is bearly or not at all noticeable for the user regarding the user experience and workflow

 ### Similar formats
 #### Cloud Optimized GeoTiff